 View program description and requirements in the 2015/16 MISt Student Handbook.

-The School offers two Master of Information Studies (MISt) degree programs:
+The School offers two Master of Information Studies (MISt) degree programs.
+Program requirements and courses:

 - Master of Information Studies (Non-thesis)